Celebrating Hispanic Heritage Month: Traditions, Culture, and Festivals

 Día de los Reyes Magos

-Forget Santa; in many Latin American countries, the holiday magic happens on January 6th with Día de los Reyes Magos, or Epiphany.
+Forget Santa; in many Latin American countries, the real holiday magic happens on January 6th with Día de los Reyes Magos, or Epiphany.
 This day marks the visit of the Three Kings to baby Jesus, bearing gifts of gold, frankincense, and myrrh.
 But let’s be real, kids are more excited about the toys!

 Every year, children leave their shoes out, hoping the magi will fill them with presents.
 The day is packed with parades, reenactments, and, of course, delicious food.
 Rosca de Reyes, a sweet bread shaped like a wreath, is a must-have.
 For more festive ideas, check out our guide on Hispanic Heritage Month activities.